Bayog

-Bayog, officially the Municipality of Bayog (Lungsod sa Bayog; Subanen: Benwa Bayog; Chavacano: Municipalidad de Bayog; Bayan ng Bayog), is a 3rd class municipality in the province of Zamboanga del Sur, Philippines.
+Bayog, officially the Municipality of Bayog (Lungsod sa Bayog; Subanen: Benwa Bayog; Chavacano: Municipalidad de Bayog; Bayan ng Bayog), is a municipality in the province of Zamboanga del Sur, Philippines.
 According to the 2020 census, it has a population of 34,519 people.

 History

 In 1953, large numbers of immigrants started settling permanently in this area which was then sparsely populated by the native Subanen.
 Barrio Bayog came into existence under the Municipality of Malangas.
 Bayog was adopted as the name of the barrio, as this place was known to the natives due to the abundance of the “Bayog” (pterospermum diversifolium) trees in the area.

 Opportunities in agriculture, business and employment attracted more settlers into the area, particularly during the year 1957 and 1958.
 The influx of settlers was given more impetus when the Samar Mining Company (SAMICO) constructed the existing 42 km SAMICO road from Bobuan to its wharf in Pamintayan.
 By 1959, Bayog was already quite big for a barrio.
 So another barrio was created which is now the present barangay Kahayagan.
 When the municipality of Buug (also a former barrio of Malangas) was created in 1960, barangay Bayog and Kahayagan were among the barrios under it.

 As early as 1963, three years after the SAMICO road was completed and the company was in full-blast operation, the population of Bayog already warranted the creation of a new municipality.
 Thus, on November 14, 1964, Bayog started to function as a corporate municipality separate and distinct from the Municipality of Buug by virtue of Executive Order No. 112 issued by the then President Diosdado Macapagal.
 However, on February 15, 1966, the infant municipality was dissolved and reverted into its former status as one of the barangays of the Municipality of Buug by virtue of a Supreme Court decision in the case of Pelaez vs. Auditor General.
 The then Senator Pealez contented that the creation of a new municipality through an executive Order was against the law as the same was a prerogative of Congress.

 In time, the town re-applied as a candidate for municipality.
 The Municipality of Bayog became the 29th municipality of the Province of Zamboanga del Sur on May 8, 1967, by virtue of Republic Act No. 4872, authorized by then Congressman Vincenso Sagun.
 The new municipality was formed out of twenty barrios of the Municipality of Buug (at that time still Province of Zamboanga del Sur): Bayog (which became the poblacion), Bobuan, Datagan, Pulangbato, Dipili, Salawagan, Lamari, Damit, Depasi, Pangi (now San Isidro), Liba, Datagan I, Datagan II, Mataga, Dimalinao, Baking, Dipuri, Kwai, Maton-og and Kanipa-an.
 During the later part of the year, barangays Supon, Canoayan, Dagum, Camp Blessing, Conakon, Matin-ao, Balukbahan, Sigacad, Deporehan, Bantal and Balunbunan were created by virtue of a Provincial Board Resolution.
 To date, the Municipality has twenty-eight (28) barangays within its juridical boundaries.